-Charlize Theron won the Best Actress Oscar for her searing portrayal of serial killer Aileen Wuornos.
-Theron famously gained weight and wore prosthetic teeth to embody the real life criminal.
-Wuornos had a hard upbringing that included child prostitution.
-All her victims were men who she claimed to have killed in self-defense.
-Theron’s performance provides a look at Wuornos’ humanity and her severe mental illnesses.
-Monster will haunt you long after the credits roll.
+Charlize Theron won the Best Actress Oscar for her fearless portrayal of serial killer Aileen Wuornos.
+The real-life Wuornos had a difficult upbringing that included child prostitution—all her victims were men who she claimed to have killed in self-defense.
+Monster provides a startling look into Wuornos’ damaged humanity and severe mental illnesses—and will haunt you long after the credits roll.

 Find out the biggest box office hit from the year you were born.